 Soon, you’ll make your way into a shallow canyon and come across a large fence between the canyon walls that may appear to block the way.
-Don’t fret, the fence is meant to keep cattle out the canyon – it’s attached to a rope, so you can just swing it open and continue on your way.
+Don’t fret, the fence is meant to keep cattle out of the canyon.
+It’s attached to a rope, so you can swing it open and continue on your way.

 When you exit the canyon, you’ll hike through another section of open field.
 The trail can be a little difficult to follow here, as it crosses paths with a wash several times.
 Look out for cairns and keep an eye on your GPS or map.

 When you arrive at the entrance to the canyon, we recommend dropping your bags and changing into your water shoes.
 The canyon gets so narrow that carrying a bag would make maneuvering through very difficult, if not impossible.

 The opening of the canyon is rather wide with low walls.
 As you continue into the canyon, the slot becomes progressively taller and narrower.
 At first, the canyon walls are dull and rough: nothing too spectacular, but don’t be too quick to judge.!